Keylor Navas

-Keilor Antonio "Keylor" Navas Gamboa (/es/; born 15 December 1986) is a Costa Rican professional footballer who plays as a goalkeeper for and captains Liga MX club Pumas UNAM and the Costa Rica national team.
-He is regarded as one of the best goalkeepers of his generation, and one of the greatest CONCACAF goalkeepers ever.
+Keilor Antonio Navas Gamboa (/es/; born 15 December 1986), known as Keylor Navas, is a Costa Rican professional footballer who plays as a goalkeeper for and captains Liga MX club Pumas UNAM and the Costa Rica national team.
+He is regarded as one of the best goalkeepers of his generation, and one of the greatest ever CONCACAF goalkeepers.

 Navas started his youth career at Saprissa in his home country, where he won six Liga FPD titles.
 He subsequently moved to Spanish club Albacete in 2010, and then to Levante in La Liga the following year, where he won the LFP Award for Best Goalkeeper in his final season with the latter club.
 Navas later joined Real Madrid in 2014 for €10 million, where he won a total of twelve titles, including one La Liga and three consecutive UEFA Champions League titles as the first choice goalkeeper.
 In 2019, he was signed by French club Paris Saint-Germain, and would play in his fourth Champions League final in his first season with the side.

 Navas has made over 120 appearances for Costa Rica since debuting in 2008.
 He has represented the country at three CONCACAF Gold Cups and the 2014, 2018, and 2022 editions of the FIFA World Cup.
 He was a Costa Rica national team member who reached the semi-finals of the 2009 Gold Cup, in which he was named best goalkeeper.
 His impressive performances also helped the team reach the quarter-finals of the World Cup for the first time in 2014.

 Navas was awarded CONCACAF Men's Goalkeeper of the Year for three consecutive years between 2016 and 2018.
 He was also named the best male CONCACAF Player of the Decade by the IFFHS.
 His performances in the 2017–18 season earned him the 2017–18 UEFA Club Football Award for best UEFA goalkeeper, and also saw him named in the UEFA Champions League Squad of the Season of 2018.

 Club career

 Saprissa

-Born in San Isidro de El General, Navas made his professional debut with Deportivo Saprissa on 6 November 2005, in a Primera league match against Asociación Deportiva Carmelita.
+Born in San Isidro de El General, Pérez Zeledón, Navas made his professional debut with Deportivo Saprissa on 6 November 2005, in a Primera league match against Asociación Deportiva Carmelita.
 He was the first-choice keeper in his two final seasons with the club, winning six national championships and the 2005 CONCACAF Champions' Cup.
 Navas was also part of the Saprissa team that finished in 3rd place at the 2005 FIFA Club World Championship.